Melissa Knowles

 PHOTOGRAPHY

-In the words of Henri Cartier-Bresson, David "Chim" Seymour's camera was like a doctor's stethoscope, diagnosing the state of the heart.
-Photography, for me, is a form of creative medicine that cultivates an intelligent heart and enriches our vision of the world by revealing what was always present yet not always visible.
+In the quiet rhythm of the lighthouse keeper’s life, there’s a patient tending to the light, ensuring it shines brightly for those looking, illuminating what is often unseen.
+For me, photography is much the same: a steady act of attention, a way of repairing what might feel broken inside and outside ourselves.
+Henri Cartier-Bresson once said that David "Chim" Seymour's use of the camera was as though a doctor using his stethoscope, diagnosing the state of the heart.
+I too believe photography is form of creative medicine that cultivates an intelligent heart and enriches our vision of the world by revealing what was always present yet not always visible.
 Reverend Ben McBride, the radical belonging activist and author, said: "People aren't seen just because they are in a particular physical space; something must happen, collectively, for people to be seen."
 The camera can be this 'something' pointing us towards relations that help us become awake to the sense that our life is deeply woven into the lives of others and the life of nature.
 The slow art of observation can help us experience the coming together of the spiritual and the ordinary, opening the door to healing, connection, and change.

-Welcome!
-I’m Melissa Blythe Knowles, a photographer who runs a purposefully part-time business on Martha's Vineyard.
-Originally from England, I moved to the island in 2017 and made a home with my partner, Geordie Gude—a harmonica player whose melodies and rhythms weaved their way into my life and heart—and our spirited Aussie Scout.
-Geordie taught me, among many things, how to adventure inwards, how to listen with intent, and how to love whole-heartedly.
-He passed away on November 27, 2024, but his spirit, his music, and his lessons continue to guide me in both life and in my work here within this special community.
+I’m Melissa Blythe Knowles, an English photographer and teaching artist living on Martha's Vineyard.
+I made home here with my late partner, Geordie Gude—a harmonica player whose melodies and rhythms weaved their way into my life and heart—and our spirited Aussie Scout.
+Geordie was, and still is, a guiding light in my life.
+He taught me how to adventure inwards, how to listen with intent, and how to love whole-heartedly.
+He passed away on November 27, 2024, but his spirit, his music, his lessons, and his love continue to shape both my life and my work.

 I began my training with Dr. John Diamond, a pioneering figure in holistic healing and creativity, who said “Imagine yourself: a photographer takes an interest in you, photographs you, relates to you, and you to them.
 Photographs can be made with a healing intention, used to change people so that neither the photographer nor the person being photographed is the same again.”
 So much depends on how we see things.
 As the Irish poet and philosopher John O’Donohue once said, "More often than not, the style of gaze determines what we see."
 There are many things near us that we never notice simply because of how we see.
 The way we look at things has a huge influence on what becomes visible to us.
 If one becomes stuck in a certain narrow, predictable, or habitual way of seeing, the outside light cannot bring color into one’s life.
 Each of us is responsible for how we see, and how we see determines what we see.

-As a portrait photographer, my deep passion lies in photographing families, sensitively and beautifully reflecting those fleeting moments in your lives.
-I offer family, engagement, and small wedding packages, along with cost-sensitive options for locals, and with a background in arts and health, I partner with non-profits to bring portraiture into the lives of families facing health challenges.
+My joie de vivre lies in photographing families, sensitively and beautifully reflecting those fleeting moments in your lives.
+I offer family, engagement, and small wedding packages, along with cost-sensitive options for locals.

 Visual Storytelling